netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 The traceparent and tracestate attributes make it easier to track the flow of requests and their downstream effect on other systems.
 This is indeed the whole point with these attributes.
 This knowledge could also be of use to bad actors that are working to build a map of the managed network.

-The meta-name and meta-value attributes in the ietf-trace-context.yang should not echo any information received from an erroneos request or the system, in order to avoid bad actors receiving additional contextual information.
+The meta-name and meta-value attributes in the ietf-trace-context.yang should not echo any information received from an erroneous request or the system, in order to avoid bad actors receiving additional contextual information.
+When bad values are encountered, further processing of them should stop immediately.

 # IANA Considerations